 Articular cartilage can be torn or damaged when a knee joint injury occurs.
 A blow to the knee or twisting a ligament injury can result in a tear in the cartilage or a piece of cartilage being removed.
-Articular cartilage does not easily repair on its own due to limited blood supply and regenerative factors, and an injury to the cartilage can result in long-term damage to the knee.
+Articular cartilage does not easily repair on its own due to limited blood supply and healing factors, and an injury to the cartilage can result in long-term damage to the knee.
 Osteoarthritis and other diseases may also result in articular cartilage defects.

 Articular Cartilage Restoration or Repair